Amblin': Casting

 Spielberg found his lead actor Richard Levin working as a librarian in the Beverly Hills Public Library.
 For the mysterious redhead in the film, Spielberg discovered Pamela McMyler from the Academy Players directory.
-She had previously been a member of the Pasadena Playhouse and had a small role in The Boston Strangler.
+She had previously been a member of the Pasadena Playhouse and had a small role in The Boston Strangler and Adam-12 as "Sally" (Season 1 episode 20).

 Steven Spielberg as writer and director

 Amblin became a reality after Spielberg was introduced to aspiring producer Denis C. Hoffman.
 The movie had a $15,000 budget.
 In 1968, his friend Hoffman provided financing of approximately $10,000.
 At the time, Hoffman had no experience in producing, writing or developing motion picture projects.
 At Hoffman's request, the music of October Country, a band he was managing at the time, was used for the film.

 In exchange for the financing provided by Hoffman, Hoffman exacted from Spielberg the young filmmaker's agreement to (a) direct Amblin for no compensation whatsoever and (b) be bound for ten years to direct any script selected by Hoffman if such a script was brought to Spielberg by Hoffman.
 For this second film, Spielberg was to receive the payment of $25,000 plus 5% of the profits after expenses (the so-called "1968 Amblin Contract").